shadowezz/Productiv/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [e/EMAIL] [p/PHONE_NUMBER] [d/DESCRIPTION]`
 * `INDEX` is the index number of the contact in your displayed contact list.
 * `INDEX` must be a positive integer.
-* At least one of the optional fields must be provided.
+* At least one of the fields of the contact must be changed.
 * The existing values of the specified contact will be updated to the input values.
 * You cannot edit contacts to have the same name and email as another existing contact, e.g. `edit 1 n/John e/john@email.com` will not work if another contact with the name `John` and email `john@email.com` exists in the contact list.